rezaansarirad/rtk-shop-store/README.md

 # ShopStore

-A React.js project with SCSS styling, utilizing `useReducer` and `Context` for state management.
+A React.js project with SCSS styling, utilizing `redux` and `reduxt-toolkit` for state management.
 ![Screenshot 2](./public/sticker.gif)
 ## Features